Vanishing theorem for tame harmonic bundles via $L^2$-cohomology: Introduction

 such that

 We refer to \cref{sec:prolongation} for more details.

 In this paper, we prove the following vanishing theorem. \begin{thmx}[=\cref{thm:main}] Let $(X,\omega)$ be a compact K\"ahler manifold of dimension $n$, and let $D$ be a simple normal crossing divisor on $X$.
-Let $(E,\theta)$ be a tame harmonic bundle on $X-D$, and let $(\diae,\theta)$ be the extension of $(E,\theta)$ on $X$ as introduced above.
-Let $L$ be a line bundle on $X$ equipped with a smooth metric $h_L$ so that its curvature $\sqrt{-1}R(h_L)\geq 0$ and has at least $n-k$ positive eigenvalues.
-Let $P$ be a nef line bundle on $X$.
+Let $(E,\theta)$ be a tame harmonic bundle on $X-D$ so that $\theta$ has nilpotent residues on $D$, and let $(\diae,\theta)$ be the extension of $(E,\theta)$ on $X$ as introduced above.
+Let $L$ be a {holomorphic} line bundle on $X$ equipped with a smooth {Hermitian} metric $h_L$ so that its curvature $\sqrt{-1}R(h_L)\geq 0$ and has at least $n-k$ positive eigenvalues {at every point on $X$ as a real (1,1)-form}.
+Let {$B$} be a nef line bundle on $X$.
 Then for the following (Dolbeault) complex of sheaves

 the hypercohomology